Im2Slothy/FiveM-Taxi-Job/README.md

 # Installation
 Copy the taxijob folder to your resources directory on your server.
-Add start taxiJob to your server.cfg file.
+Add start taxi to your server.cfg file.
 Start the server.

 # Usage